 She said: "I could easily run an eight-minute mile pace and was really active, so I was in great shape before I was diagnosed.
 Then when treatment started, I immediately felt the effects of it on my body."

 But Di, aged 50, from Fernhill Heath, near Worcester, knew better than to just rest during treatment.
 "I decided to still do as much as I could, but I'd listen to my body.
 I did get tired much more quickly and my muscles were weaker, but I stayed sane thanks to exercise.
 I believe I recovered more quickly thanks to it."

 According to Macmillan Cancer Support, although doctors used to advise rest and recuperation during cancer treatment, the advice has changed dramatically.
 Being physically active is now known to be very important for people at all stages of the cancer journey.
 Despite this, less than a quarter of people living with and after cancer are active to recommended levels.

-So Di, who finished treatment less than a year ago, has taken up the challenge of running Move More Worcestershire, a new initiative aiming to help people living with cancer in the county to benefit from physical activity as a part of a healthy lifestyle.
+Established in 2016 by Macmillan Cancer Support and Sports Partnership Herefordshire and Worcestershire, the Move More programme is available across Worcestershire and aims to help people living with cancer in the county to benefit from physical activity as a part of a healthy lifestyle.

 The programme is part of the charity's national campaign to ensure that people living with cancer are supported to become physically active before, during and after their treatment.

 Research now shows being active can play a vital role in helping to prevent a recurrence, slow disease progression and mitigate the side effects and consequences of cancer treatment such as fatigue.

 According to the NHS guide for exercising during and after treatment for cancer, research shows that exercise can help with the side effects of treatment such as fatigue, pain and nausea.
 It can also improve the patient's mood and feelings of confidence.